 We verified program participation by examining the product sales data for product eligibility and time of sale.
-Our review of the program-tracking data found that all product sales were made during the eligible time period for eligible products.
+Our review of the program-tracking data found that all product sales were made during the eligible time period and for eligible products.
 For all products, we found that the count of bulbs sold was based correctly on the total number of bulbs sold, accounting for bulbs sold in multi-packs.
 We identified four types of errors in the program's database and savings calculations:

-- For 11 products (37,314 bulbs, or 9% of bulb sales), we found inconsistencies between the bulb description and the bulb type classification listed in program-tracking data.
-These cases were either specialty CFL bulbs misclassified as standard CFLs, or specialty bulbs with misclassified categories (e.g., specialty A-Line misclassified as specialty Post Light).
-We corrected these classifications for the final evaluation results. - We identified an error in the conversion between watts and kilowatts for globe bulbs sold through the in-store markdown.
-The program savings assumptions used a conversion factor of 1220 W = 1 kW.
-In our impact analysis, we used the correct conversion factor of 1,000 W = 1 kW.
-This change affected 10.7% of bulbs. - We also examined the program data to ensure that the appropriate base wattage was used to calculate program savings for each product.
-As recommended by IL-TRM V2.0, the program used a lumens-based approach to calculate savings.
+- For 28 products (38,012 bulbs, or less than 1% of bulb sales), we found inconsistencies between the bulb description and the bulb type classification listed in program-tracking data.
+These cases were either specialty CFL or LED bulbs misclassified as standard CFLs, or specialty bulbs with misclassified categories (e.g., specialty A-Line misclassified as specialty Post Light).
+We corrected these classifications for the final evaluation results. - We also found that in the savings calculations, the quantity of web store bulbs was multiplied twice (i.e., savings= per-bulb savings x bulbs x bulbs), effectively squaring the quantity of bulbs.
+We corrected the calculation in our impact analysis.
+This change affected 0.03% of bulbs - We also examined the program data to ensure that the appropriate base wattage was used to calculate program savings for each product.
+As recommended by IL-TRM V3.0, the program used a lumens-based approach to calculate savings.
 However, some of the underlying assumptions regarding hours of use, waste heat factors, and in-service rates did not align with the TRM-recommended values.
 The program database also misclassified a small portion of bulbs, causing changes to the baseline wattages of affected bulbs.
 We provide a detailed list of differences between the program-tracked values and the TRM values in the Evaluation Methods section (Section 2, above).